 During the final stages of writing the manuscript, I had to change all the dates and ages because I had the climax of the story set six years too early.

-Be absolutely sure that the story, and all of the minor details it contains, make perfect and logical sense.
+Be sure that the story, and all of the minor details it contains, make perfect and logical sense.

 Related reading: Turn Your Fantastic Story Ideas Into Great Story Writing